ddttom/doc2web/docs/prd.md

 - Support for documents with at least 20 complex elements (tables, images, etc.)
 - Successful processing of documents in at least 10 different languages
 - Correct preservation of hierarchical list structures in 100% of cases
+- Accurate rendering of TOC elements with proper styling in 95% of cases
+- Robust error handling with clear error messages for all common failure scenarios

 ### 7.2 User Success Criteria